tilt-dev/tilt.build/docs/live_update_reference.md

         2. for every `run` step:
             1. if the `run` specifies one or more `triggers`, execute the command iff any changed files match the given triggers
             2. otherwise, simply execute the command
-        3. restart the container if a `restart_container` step is present.
-(This is equivalent to re-executing the container's `ENTRYPOINT`.)

 ## LiveUpdateSteps
 Each of the functions above returns a `LiveUpdateStep` -- an object like any other, i.e. it can be assigned to a variable, etc. That means that something like this is perfectly valid syntax: